abdelmonem55/learn-rust/voting.md

  validators.clone()
 ```

-as we mention when we use a variable in passing to function or to assign anther variable so the ownership is transfered and the origin variable move and this exist with non-primative types unless they implement [Copy trait](https://doc.rust-lang.org/std/marker/trait.Copy.html), so here we use clone function to make a copy of data and so as not to be moved and reused after that
+as we mention when we use a variable in passing to function or to assign anther variable so the ownership is transfered and the origin variable move and this exist with non-primative types unless they implement [Copy trait](https://doc.rust-lang.org/std/marker/trait.Copy.html), so here we use clone function to make a copy of data and so as not to be moved and reused after that.

 ---

 ## [Generic types](https://doc.rust-lang.org/book/ch10-00-generics.html)

-Every programming language has tools for effectively handling the duplication of concepts and write extensible agnostic
+Every programming language has tools for effectively handling the duplication of concepts and write extensible agnostic code.

 ----